Skip to content

 It’s important to note that US Cargo Control straps are manufactured with high-quality, heavy-duty nylon designed for both recovery and towing uses.

-If you have any questions about what strap is best for your application, or if you need a custom strap please call us at 866-444-9990 or email us at customerservice@uscargocontrol.com and we’ll be happy to help you get you what you want, when you need it.
+If you have any questions about which strap is best for your application, or if you need custom straps, please call us at 866-444-9990 or email us at customerservice@uscargocontrol.com, and we’ll be happy to help you get what you want, when you need it.

 Back to blog